NateHutch365/PowerShell/Exchange Online/Create Mail Contacts in Bulk/README.md

 ## Prerequisites

-- You must have Exchange Online Management or Global Administrator permissions to run this script.
+- You must have Exchange Administrator or Global Administrator permissions to run this script.
 - PowerShell session connected to Exchange Online.

 ## Required Files